LightArrowsEXE/moon_blog/_posts/2020-08-04-editing-stylesheet.md

 <hr>

-Every editor has a different style and rules they follow.
+Every editor has a different style and set of rules they follow.
 This is simply mine, and what I expect the editors in Kaleido to uphold whenever reasonable.
 We could all stand to learn and improve our written English by absorbing as many different styles and, with time, developing our own.
 Whether or not you agree with my style, I hope this gave you some food for thought, and an insight into how I edit.

 Here's a couple of useful resources and styleguides, of which I've used some as reference while writing this one.
 I guess I'll keep that updated as I find more stuff.